ruijaulino/ruijaulino.github.io/_posts/2026-07-03-factor_ideas.md

 $$w(x) \leftarrow w(x)-E\left[w(x)\right]$$

 This satisfies the constraint but is generally suboptimal because it ignores a changing covariance (if present in the model).
+The same happens we impose pointwise neutralization as it verifies the static neutralization constraint but is sub-optimal, hinting on a kind of multiperiod trading optimization.

 ### Complete neutralization